shannmu/zotero-mcp/README.md

 The [local Zotero API](https://groups.google.com/g/zotero-dev/c/ElvHhIFAXrY/m/fA7SKKwsAgAJ) can be used with Zotero 7 running on the same machine.

+> [!WARNING]
-> n.b.
-An upcoming Zotero release is needed to support the fulltext API locally: https://github.com/zotero/zotero/pull/5004
+> An upcoming Zotero release is needed to support the fulltext API locally, in the meantime you'll need to install a [Zotero Beta Build](https://www.zotero.org/support/beta_builds) for that functionality to work (as of 2025-03-07).
+See https://github.com/zotero/zotero/pull/5004 for more information.

 ## Development